Skip to content

 Specifies the secret value directly as a command-line argument.

 Indicates that the command should source the secret value from an environment variable.
-You must set the environment variable before running the command.
+You must set the environment variable before you run the command.

 Outputs the list of secrets in JSON format when used with the tenzir-platform secret list command.